ubcecon/cluster_tools/setup.md

 # Installation instructions on your desktop
+First, if on Windows, make sure the system is updated (any version of an updated Windows 10 would work).
+You can choose either one of the two ways to set up your environment:

-First, if on Windows, then get Ubuntu on WSL with [WSL](WSL.md) and open an ubuntu terminal.
-After that, all OS have the same instructions.
+- Get Ubuntu on Windows Subsystem for Linux (WSL) with [WSL](WSL.md) and open an Ubuntu terminal.
+Follow instructions for Linux / Mac OS after that.
+Always start with your `$HOME` directory by `cd ~`.

+- For those who are just going to try out Jupyter notebooks on the cluster, stay with Windows by using Powershell.
+Always run Powershell in `Run as Administrator` mode.
+Follow instructions for Windows.

+Through out the instruction we use [Cedar](https://docs.computecanada.ca/wiki/Cedar) cluster on [ComputeCanada](https://www.computecanada.ca/).
+You can also try other clusters by youself, see [List of Clusters](https://www.computecanada.ca/research-portal/accessing-resources/available-resources/).

 ## Create an environment variable
 While not strictly needed, an environment variable for your username will help significantly.

+### For Linux / Mac OS users
 If your login is `YOURUSERNAME` then run
 ```bash
 export CCUSER=YOURUSERNAME
 ```